-It will not attempt to translate any *.c *.h, *.cpp, *.hpp or other included source file types, regardless of whether they contain CUDA syntax (variables, runtime function calls, or special syntax) or not, ONLY *.cu or *.cuh.
-It will also not attempt to translate any includes specified with the #include <...> syntax reserved for system headers - project headers should use the #include "..." syntax.
+It will selectively attempt to translate any *.c *.h, *.cpp, *.hpp or other included source file types, if they contain CUDA syntax (variables, runtime function calls, or special syntax) and are not a system include (i.e. local to the project).
+It will not attempt to translate any includes specified with the #include <...> syntax reserved for system headers - project headers should use the #include "..." syntax.
 Finally, it does not support the CUDA SDK Samples' shrUtils or cutils, and will likely emit malformed source code if they are present.
 Please manually refactor your code to handle these constraints before attempting translation.

 I have CUDA syntax in my header files but I don't see any translator output!

 CU2CL will not translate headers specified using the angle brace syntax reserved for system header files, only those using the appropriate double quotes syntax for locally-included files.

 My code uses NVIDIA's cUtils/shrUtils, but the translated code looks broken.

 CU2CL does not support translation of these non-canonical CUDA libraries, and we do not intend to.
 Please manually refactor your code to not rely on any of these non-canonical functions.

 My code uses macro FOO(a, b), why does it look broken in output OpenCL?

 CU2CL's macro support is still rather basic.
 We are working on improving it's ability to handle preprocessor directives, but in the mean time, factoring out preprocessor directives as much as possible will dramatically improve the correctness of output.